apollo

 Caution

-Avoid consuming alcohol while taking Cefofen-3 GM Injection 1's as it cause increased side effects.
+Avoid the intake of alcohol while on treatment with Cefofen-3 GM Injection 1's, as it may increase side effects.

 bannner image